-Civil Peace Service: Inclusive dialogue, psychosocial support and conflict transformation in Rwanda and the Great Lakes Region
+Civil Peace Service: Peace work and psychosocial support in the Great Lakes region

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)